Violence against women – inside and outside the home

 We raise funds and awareness for Your Sanctuary.

-For example, we helped Your Sanctuary during the 2020 Covid-19 pandemic.
+We helped Your Sanctuary during the 2020 Covid-19 pandemic.
 In April 2020, we gave £600 to Your Sanctuary.
 We knew that the restrictions on everyday life due to the lockdown could lead to more domestic violence .
 So we wanted to help Your Sanctuary to meet the increased call on its services.
 We also knew there would be less money to spend on essential services because grants have been cut and no fundraising was possible during lockdown.

 We also give practical help